DazzlingFugu/ember-fr-guides-source/CONTRIBUTING.md

 - Add the path to your page in `.remarkignore` (respect the alphabetical order for readability)
 - Run `npm run lint`

-If there are errors because "a word is written twice", but it's expected in French (Je vais vous "faire faire" une jolie traduction), make sure to fix all the other errors of the same paragraph before adding `<!-- spell ignore -->` above the paragraph.
+If there are errors such as "a word is written twice" but it's expected in French (“Je vais vous "faire faire" une jolie traduction”), make sure to fix all the other errors of the same paragraph before adding `<!-- spell ignore -->` above the paragraph.

-If there are errors because you kept an English term commonly used in French, add this word the the `.local.dic` file (respect the alphabetical order for readability, lowercase words are below uppercase acronyms).
+If there are errors because you kept an English term commonly used in French, add this word to the `.local.dic` file (respect the alphabetical order for readability, lowercase words are below uppercase acronyms).

 ### 4. Label your PR